Lawrence Lau (barrister): Early life

 Lau was born into a grassroots family of a bus driver and a housewife, and attended Lok Sin Tong Ku Chiu Man Secondary School.
 Lau went on to study law at the University of Hong Kong and led the university's debate team, graduating in 1993 with a third-class honours Bachelor of Laws degree.
-Lau received an offer to join the Civil Service as an Administrative Officer, but failed to meet the condition of attaining an upper second-class honours degree.
+Lau received an offer to join the Civil Service as an Administrative Officer, but failed to meet the condition of attaining an lower second-class honours degree.
 After a short stint as a probationary inspector in the Royal Hong Kong Police Force, he worked as a speechwriter for Allen Lee, the founding chairman of the Liberal Party, until the late 1990s.
 Lau was called to the Bar in 1995.

 In 2000 Lau went to the London School of Economics to study political philosophy but was unable to receive a doctorate after disputes with his doctoral advisor, subsequently returning to Hong Kong in 2005.
 Five years later he was appointed Deputy Special Magistrate and Deputy Magistrate at the District Court.
 After serving in court, Lau took up multiple notable cases, including in defence for a woman assaulting a police officer with her breast, and for Mong Kok unrest protestors, including Lo Kin-man who received the harshest sentencing.